 Clearly, armour-bearers were not just ordinary soldiers; they had to be outstanding fighters.

-On two occasions, armour-bearers were called on to do something unexpected: to kill their master.
-This seems to be exactly the opposite of what was normally expected of them, so it doesn’t surprise me that one of them refused to do what he was asked!
+On two occasions, however, armour-bearers were ordered to do something unexpected: kill their master.
+Since this is exactly the opposite of what they normally did, it’s no surprise that one refused to obey!

 The first incident involved a man called Abimelech, a son of Gideon, the famous judge of Israel.
 When he and his army were attacking a tower, a woman dropped a millstone on his head from the tower.
 Abimelech decided that he was dying and wanted to avoid the infamy of being killed by a woman, so he called on his armour-bearer to kill him, which he promptly did.
 Amusingly, when Abimelech is referred to later, it is to point out that he was killed by a woman, so his attempt to redirect the blame failed dismally.